 Wilson noted several city council members had said during debates on the law, and on Twitter, that they disagreed with the NRA’s mission and its influence.

 That could be seen as contradicting the city’s claim that the law is merely intended to increase transparency about contractors doing business with the NRA.

 “They don’t like the NRA,” Wilson said.
 “That ought to be considered.”

 Wilson is completely correct.
 Members of the city council were quite clear about their feelings on the NRA prior to passing this measure.
-That makes it quite clear that the purpose was to expose businesses that have any tie with the NRA to not just ridicule but also facing damage to their businesses.
+That makes it quite clear that the purpose was to expose businesses that have any ties with the NRA to not just ridicule but also ensure it damages their businesses.

-If something like this is allowed to stand, it wouldn’t take long before other places took up similar measures.
+If something like this is allowed to stand, it won’t take long before other cities took up similar measures.

 For gun-control activists, that may sound like a good thing.
-However, it won’t be relegated to just being used to hit the NRA.
+However, it won’t be relegated to hitting the NRA.
 Instead, it’ll be used against any group being vilified by another.
 How would most anti-gun advocates feel if Brady or Everytown for Gun Safety were on the block in a generally pro-gun area?
 What about Planned Parenthood?

 It’s important to remember that precedent doesn’t just get set for going after people you dislike.
 That same precedent can be used to go after your side.
 More importantly, it will.